Lah112/Lah112/README.md

 ## 👨‍💻 About Me

-I'm a **Software Engineering undergraduate** passionate about building practical software solutions and exploring the intersection of **Software Engineering, Artificial Intelligence and Machine Learning**.
+I'm a **Software Engineer** passionate about building practical software solutions and exploring the intersection of **Software Engineering, Artificial Intelligence and Machine Learning**.

 I enjoy transforming ideas into real-world applications while continuously learning modern technologies and development practices.